Meetpatel910/Flight-Fare-Prediction/README.md

 2. Building and hosting a Flask API and hosting the model Locally.
 	- Build the web app using Flask API
 	- Upload the project on GitHub
-    - Get the customer information from Web app
-    - Display the prediction

 ## ML-Model-Flask-Deployment
 This is a project to elaborate how Machine Learn Models are made and deployed on production using Flask API